Community Supported Agriculture (CSA)

 What is a CSA Program?

-Our Community Supported Agriculture (CSA) program provides our members with a weekly selection of fresh produce directly from our farm throughout the growing season.
+Our Community Supported Agriculture (CSA) program provides our members with a regular selection of fresh produce directly from our farm throughout the growing season.

 We take care in creating a well-rounded assortment of seasonal vegetables and herbs so that you can enjoy local produce at it's freshest.